-Early morning pick-up from your accommodation in Cape Town CBD or Stellenbosch.

 Your next stop is Haute Cabriere, which offers exquisite views across the Franschhoek Valley.
 This estate prides itself on wines produced in the style of France’s Champagne region.
 Their tasting room, situated adjacent to the Cellar Restaurant, offers a unique wine-tasting ‘theatre’ experience in an underground auditorium within the Pinot Noir barrel maturation cellar.
 The intimate journey through Haute Cabrière’s history and wine philosophy continues with a cellar tour and sampling of five wines; including the remarkable Chardonnay Pinot Noir and Pierre Jourdan Cap Classique.
 If you’re lucky, you’ll see the wine master use their famed French cavalry sabre to open bottle after bottle, adding dramatic flair to this exceptional tasting adventure.
 If you start to feel peckish, opt to visit gourmet restaurants in Franschhoek, known as the culinary capital of South Africa or have lunch (own account) at the estate’s cellar restaurant – which is built into the side of the Franschhoek Mountain.

-WINE TASTING at EIKENHOF
+WINE TASTING at EIKEHOF

-Travel from Franschhoek to reach Eikenhof.
+Travel from Franschhoek to reach Eikehof.
 Nestled in the shade of lush green old oak trees, this family-owned winery has belonged to the Malherbe family since 1903.
 Today, Francois Malherbe is the fourth generation of family winemakers and still makes wines in the very cellar that his great-grandfather did.
 The name “Eike" means “oak” and wine-tasting is usually done under the shade of the majestic Old Oaks.
-Taste five of Eikenhof’s best varietals; Sauvignon Blanc, Chardonnay, Semillon, Merlot, Shiraz or Cabernet Sauvignon.
+Taste five of Eikehof’s best varietals; Sauvignon Blanc, Chardonnay, Semillon, Merlot, Shiraz or Cabernet Sauvignon.

 WINE TASTING at RUST EN VREDE